Redoxm/Redoxm/README.md

 ## 🤝 Open to Collaborate
 I’m open to working on:
 - Flutter mobile apps
-- Backend systems with Node.js
+- Backend systems with Node.js and also python
 - API integrations and real-time features

 ---